-If you’re a buy-to-let landlord, you’ll know that there are heaps of things for you to think about.
+If you are a buy-to-let landlord, you’ll know that there are plenty of matters to consider.
 Don’t make property damage or lost rent be one of them!
 This guide to landlord insurance will help you protect your investment and keep your rental income secure.

 From check-ins to new laws to tax changes, being a landlord can be very time consuming and stressful.
 But keeping your investment safe doesn’t have to be a struggle.